johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

  - **Use case 1:** Developers incorporate the entire code snippet suggested by ChatGPT into the pull request.
 This is shown in **Example 1** and **Example 2**.
  - **Use case 2:** Developers pick part of the code snippet suggested by ChatGPT and modifies it to fit their requirement, as illustrated in **Example 3**.

-## Use case 1 - Example 1: Code Generation and Programming Assistance Task
+## Use case 1 - Example 1: Duplicate code detection and resolution
 In this example, a developer is using ChatGPT in Software maintenance to address the task of **code duplication** in the code.
 Here is the link to both the PR and ChatGPT conversation.